 Similarly, an LGBTQ+ liaison to the Mayor or City Manager’s office (5 points) is responsible for looking at city policies and services through an LGBTQ+ lens and speaking up when a policy or service might exclude LGBTQ+ people.
 This position is also known to be a friendly ear to constituents who want to bring LGBTQ+-related issues to the city government but are fearful they might be dismissed or misunderstood.

 Cities that expressly prohibit bullying based on sexual orientation and gender identity in all youth-facing city programs, activities, services, facilities, and funding will earn up to two flex points (1 flex point for sexual orientation/1 flex point for gender identity).
-These policies should cover, for example, the city’s parks and recreation department, library programs, and any other department or service that incorporate young people.
+These policies should cover, for example, the city’s parks and recreation department, library programs, and any other department or service that incorporates young people.

 The MEI also evaluates city services that address segments of the LGBTQ+ population who are particularly vulnerable and may have specific and acute needs.
 While all people age, battle illness, struggle to fit in, and work hard to improve their lot in life, these struggles can be different and particularly difficult for LGBTQ+ people.
 Cities can address these challenges by offering services—or supporting a third party provider of these services—to LGBTQ+ youth, LGBTQ+ elders, LGBTQ+ homeless people, people who are HIV-positive or living with AIDS and the transgender community (2 flex points for each service the city provides).

 The relationship between law enforcement and the LGBTQ+ community, particularly LGBTQ+ people of color, is often rightly fraught with suspicion, misunderstanding, and fear.